 The University of Bergen (UiB) is highly ranked in Europe by QS World University Rankings.
 It is a public institution and therefore does not charge tuition fees.
 This applies both to Norwegian and International Students.
 The only fee to be paid at the University of Bergen is semester fee to the Student Welfare Organisation (Sammen).

-Sammen is a non-profit organisation and the allocation of profits within the organisation finances other parts of Sammen’s welfare services.
+Sammen is a non-profit organization and the allocation of profits within the organization finances other parts of Sammen’s welfare services.
 Students automatically become members of Sammen when they pay the semester fee and complete the semester registration, and get access to a range of welfare services, such as reasonably priced housing, sports, cafeterias, health and child care services, career and counselling services.

 - How to Study in Norway for Free?